sammcj/recommendarr/README.md

 # Pull the image
 docker pull tannermiddleton/recommendarr:latest

-# Run the container with default ports
+# Run the container with default port
 docker run -d \
   --name recommendarr \
-  -p 3030:3030 \
-  -p 3050:3050 \
+  -p 3000:3000 \
   -v $(pwd)/server/data:/app/server/data \
   tannermiddleton/recommendarr:latest

-# Or run with custom ports
+# Or run with custom port
 docker run -d \
   --name recommendarr \
-  -e FRONTEND_PORT=8080 \
-  -e BACKEND_PORT=8081 \
+  -e PORT=8080 \
   -p 8080:8080 \
-  -p 8081:8081 \
   -v $(pwd)/server/data:/app/server/data \
   tannermiddleton/recommendarr:latest
 ```

-Then visit `http://localhost:3030` (or your custom port) in your browser.
+Then visit `http://localhost:3000` (or your custom port) in your browser.
 The container includes both the frontend and API server for secure credential storage.

 For more Docker options, see the [Docker Support](#-docker-support) section below.